Aortic Diseases and Surgery

 At Mount Sinai Fuster Heart Hospital, we conduct research and provide advanced care for all aspects and stages of aortic aneurysm.
 In addition, our teams of cardiovascular surgeons, anesthesiologists, and physician scientists conduct research to better understand spinal cord and brain physiology as it relates to aortic treatment and surgery.
 Our findings enable us to continually improve our preoperative surveillance, surgery, and postoperative care.

 We consider a host of factors in making treatment decisions: your age, height, gender, and overall health; presence of symptoms; and the aneurysm’s size and rate of growth.
 We use the latest and least invasive techniques to treat aortic aneurysm, including medication only, when appropriate.
 However, when medication does not suffice, we often use surgical procedures.

 Aortic Aneurysm Surveillance Program

-Established in 1985, Mount Sinai Heart’s Aortic Aneurysm Surveillance Program is one of the largest in the nation.
+Established in 1985, Mount Sinai Fuster Heart Hospital’s Aortic Aneurysm Surveillance Program is one of the largest in the nation.
 Patients come from all over the world to participate in our program.
 We are a leading referral center for thoracic aortic aneurysms in the United States, thanks both to our clinical expertise and also our research in the field.